Types of Flour

-There are a variety of different types of flour depending on what the miller does to the wheat and what wheats are used.
+There are a variety of different types of flour depending on what the miller does to the wheat and which wheats are used.

 - Spring wheat is sown in the spring and usually matures two or three weeks later with a lower yield.

-The grains also have different charateristics.
+The grains also have different characteristics.
 These are referred to as 'hard and weak.'

 Determined by quality and quantity of protein.